ItsmeAditya01/LoginProject/README.md

 # LoginProject
-A basic login form using crud operations
+A basic login form using CRUD operations